anybodesign/ad-acf-blocks/README.md

 Here are some useful classes to define:

 * .acf-block--_blockname_: general class for all blocks.
-* .acf-block-container__.center-max__: use here a max-width to keep the block content centerd on screen.
+* .acf-block-container_.center-max_: center-max is used to define a max-width in orderto keep the block content centered on screen.

 ## To-Do